Moduli of real pointed quartic curves: Del Pezzo surfaces

+so that it corresponds to the transposition of the points $P_i$ and $P_{i+1}$.
+The element $s_r$ gives a more interesting transformation.
+It acts on $\mathbb{Z}_{1,r}$ by

 Geometrically this means that $\rho(s_r)$ is obtained by first blowing up $P_1,P_2$ and $P_3$ and then blowing down the strict transforms of the lines connecting them.
-This birational transformation $\rho(s_r)$ is called the standard Cremona transformation based in $P_1,P_2$ and $P_3$.
-A simple calculation show that $s_7(2e_0-e_1-e_2-e_3)=e_0$ so that the image of a conic through $P_1,P_2,P_3$ is a line.
+This birational transformation $\rho(s_r)$ is called the standard triangular Cremona transformation based in $P_1,P_2$ and $P_3$.
+A simple calculation shows that $s_7(2e_0-e_1-e_2-e_3)=e_0$ so that the image of a conic through $P_1,P_2,P_3$ under the standard triangular Cremona transformation is a line.
 If we assume that these points are